outsidedav/swift/hypersecure_dbaas/database-cluster.md

 2. Select the **Starter Kits** tab.

 3. Select the **Swift Kitura** Backend for Frontend starter kit.
-Be sure not to confuse it with the Swift Kitura Basic Web-App Starter Kit.
+Be sure not to confuse it with the Swift Kitura Basic web-App Starter Kit.
   The Create new project page is displayed.

 4. Enter the project details and click **Create Project**.